satanicway/Test/README.md

 Passing `--progress` prints periodic updates with the current hero, percentage complete and an estimated time remaining.

+Use `--timeout` to set a per-run time limit in seconds.
+Runs that exceed the limit are retried with a fresh hero and new wave selection.

 The output begins with a win‑rate summary similar to the following:

 ```text